 Our aerospace engineering program offers research strengths in the areas of aerodynamics, avionics, smart structures, space engineering, flight dynamics, navigation and control, propulsion, rapid prototyping and unmanned aerial vehicles.
 Our research in aerospace engineering specialises in the design, analysis and operation of flight and space vehicle systems.

 Our biomedical program has grown from being a minor in the Mechanical Engineering degree to the largest of its kind in the southern hemisphere.
 Our research strengths include biomaterials and implant design, biomechatronics, computational biomechanics, implantable bionics and biomedical imaging.
-Informed by the Institute of Biomedical Engineering and Technology (BMET), it maintains close connections to the University of Sydney’s outstanding Charles Perkins Centre (CPC), the Brain and Mind Centre (BMC) and The University of Sydney Nano Institute.
+It maintains close connections to the University of Sydney’s outstanding Charles Perkins Centre (CPC), the Brain and Mind Centre (BMC) and The University of Sydney Nano Institute.

 Our mechanical engineering program covers all aspects of mechanical engineering, including power generation, transport, building services, machinery, manufacturing, computer-aided design, advanced materials and environmental studies.
 We have outstanding research programs across a range of mechanical engineering disciplines including industrial and environmental fluid mechanics, combustion, design, rheology, structural analysis and computational methods for engineering.